-The FEA study was carried out for the RDM in the harvesting position in order to exhibit the deformation behaviour of the machine during harvesting and to compare numerical and experimental analyses results.
+The FEA study was carried out for the RDM in the harvesting position in order to exhibit the deformation behavior of the machine during harvesting and to compare numerical and experimental analysis results.
 Specific to finite element method, related analysis steps were followed.

-Since the manufacturer did not have a comprehensive computer-aided design (CAD) model that could be used for the FEA, a reverse engineering approach was employed to handle the solid modelling procedures for the RDM.
-In this procedure, each component of the machine was disassembled, measured and digitised through SolidWorks (SW) 3D parametric solid modelling software.
-The RDM's real-world mobility were reflected in the CAD model assembly.
+Since the manufacturer did not have a comprehensive CAD model that could be used for the FEA, a reverse engineering approach was employed to handle the solid modeling procedures for the RDM.
+In this procedure, each component of the machine was disassembled, measured and digitized through SolidWorks 3D parametric solid modeling software.
+The RDM's real-world mobility was reflected in the CAD model assembly.
 Almost all of the parts of the machine were made of steel-based materials.
 In motion transmission components, rubber-based polymers were used for bedding and sealing.
 Material properties of these components were assigned in the CAD model (Table 1).

 One of the criteria taken into account while deciding whether the CAD models created can effectively represent real-world structures is the mass criterion.
-In order to validate the mass criteria of the solid model, physical weight measurements were realised on the structural and functional groups of the machine.
-A computer-aided measurement system and a ZEMIC H3-C3-5.0t-B6 model
+In order to validate the mass criteria of